lcod-team/lcod-kernel-rs/README.md

 we look for sibling directories; override with `SPEC_REPO_PATH=/path/to/lcod-spec` when running locally or in CI.

+## Prebuilt CLI

+The CI publishes a `run_compose` binary artifact for Linux on every push to `main`.
+The artifact bundles the executable, license and usage notes so other pipelines (such as the registry refresh job) can download and run it without Node.js.
+See [`docs/run_compose_cli.md`](docs/run_compose_cli.md) for details.

 ## Shared fixtures

 The reusable compose fixtures live under `lcod-spec/tests/spec` and are executed